 Eyebrows back in the 1920’s became thinner and thinner as plucking was coming into style.
 I already keep my eyebrows pretty thin, so they suited this.
 They also liked to make their eyebrows more intense, so I filled mine in like usual (I used ABH Dipbrow in Medium Brown).
 Ladies also apparently drew the tails of their eyebrows down a lot further than we do these days, so I did extend mine a bit further than usual, but not too far.
 I didn’t want to look too crazy lol.

 Lastly, matte red lips with a defined cupid’s bow was the trend.
-For this I used the Colourpop Ultra Satin Lip in “London Fog”, making sure to accentuate my cupid’s bow.
+For this I used the Colourpop Ultra Satin Lip in “Lost”, making sure to accentuate my cupid’s bow.
 Apparently many ladies also drew their top lip so that it didn’t extend as far out as the natural lip line, giving the overall lips a more rounded, pouty look.
 I avoided this as I thought it wouldn’t be so attractive on me.

 The most popular nail style in the 1920’s was the double moon, where only the middle of the nail was painted.
 This allowed ladies to simultaneously avoid chipping and show that they were wealthy enough to afford a manicure since this clearly wasn’t an “easy DIY” back then.
 I suppose they didn’t have our supplies, since it is certainly an easy DIY today!